Quafadas/millSite/site/docs/_docs/Getting_Started.md

   def moduleDeps = Seq(foo)
 }
 ```
-In a terminal,

-`mill show site.siteGen`
+In a terminal, `mill show site.siteGen` will generate a static site, including API for `foo`.

 Serve the site at the path of this directory in a static webserver, to view your shiny new doc site.
+For example, using javas SimpleHttpServer (java 18+)
+`$JAVA_HOME/bin/jwebserver -d {{output of mill show site.siteGen}} `

-`mill -w site.siteGen`, will regenerate when you save a change to docs**...
+Pro tip - use the -w flag, `mill -w site.siteGen` to regenerate when you save a change to docs**...

 ** Generating APIs is slow for larger projects.
 This module splits the API generation into a separate task, so you can edit and view docs without waiting for the API to regenerate.

 #### Live reload
 Live reload to view change without browser refresh is a function of the webserver you use, to host the site.
 In VSCode, the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) may be worth investigating.